NibiruChain/nibiru/x/perp/spec/01_concepts.md

 leverage = positionNotional / margin.
 ```

-Let's say that the index price of ether is $3000 in our previous example.
+Let's say that the mark price of ether is $3000 in our previous example.
 This implies that the trader with a long position of size 5 has a position notional of $15,000.
 And if the trader has 10x **leverage**, for example, she must have put down $1000 as margin (collateral backing the position).

 ## Margin and Margin Ratio